George C. Brownell

 George Clayton Brownell (August 10, 1858 – May 28, 1921) was an American politician and attorney from Oregon City, Oregon.
 He was a conservative Republican who represented Clackamas County in both of Oregon's legislative chambers.
 He served three four-year terms in the Oregon State Senate and was senate president from 1903 through 1904.
-Brownell was defeated for re-election after he was implicated in a land fraud scheme.
-However, he was later exonerated when one of the convicted fraudsters admitted in court that he had forged Brownell's name on the incriminating documents without Brownell's knowledge or consent.
+Brownell was defeated for re-election after he was implicated in a land fraud scheme, but was later exonerated when one of the convicted fraudsters admitted in court that he had forged Brownell's name on the incriminating documents without Brownell's knowledge or consent.
 Brownell remained very popular in Clackamas County throughout his life.
 He was elected mayor of Oregon City in 1910 and later served a two-year term in the Oregon House of Representatives.

 Early life

 Brownell was born on August 10, 1858, in Willsboro, New York.
 He was the son of Ambrose Brownell and Annie (Smith) Brownell.
 His father was a mechanic who served in the Union Army during the American Civil War.
 Brownell attended public schools and academies in New York when he was growing up.
 He married Alma C. Lane on September 28, 1876, in Rockland, Massachusetts.
 Together, they had two sons.

 Brownell studied law in Hudson, New York, under Charles Lewis Beale and was admitted to the New York bar in 1880.
 He moved to Frankfort, Kansas, in 1884, where he became a successful lawyer.
 Shortly after his arrival, the people of Frankfort elected him mayor.
 He won a second term a year later.
 In 1886, he moved to Ness City, Kansas, where he was attorney for the Denver, Memphis, and Atlantic Railroad.
 Later, he served two years as county attorney for Ness County, Kansas.

 Brownell moved to Oregon in 1891, settling in Oregon City.
 He quickly became one of the community's most prominent attorneys.
 He attended the Clackamas County Republican convention in 1892.
 During the convention, Brownell was elected chairman of the county's Republican central committee and selected to lead the county's delegation at the state Republican convention that year.
 The convention also nominated him to run as the party's candidate for the state senate seat representing Clackamas County, but Brownell declined the nomination.

 After arriving in Oregon City, Brownell became active in a number of community organizations.
 He was member of Elks, Knights of Pythias, Knights of the Maccabees, Woodsmen of the World, Ancient Order of United Workmen, and Improved Order of Red Men.